yaymukund/yaymukund-blog/content/posts/using-nix-on-flakes-on-osx.md

 Flakes, at their core, are a configuration format for the Nix toolchain.
 This format accepts inputs, which are dependencies that live in the Nix store, and produces outputs, which are read by various tools.
-For example, the `nix` CLI tool's `nix build` subcommand builds the `defaultPackage` in the flake output.
+For example, the `nix` CLI tool's `nix build` subcommand builds the `packages.default` output for the flake.

 See?
 That wasn't so bad, was it?
 If this still seems a bit abstract, read on for an example.

+**Note:** In versions of `nix` prior to 2.7, `packages.default` was known as `defaultPackage`.
+If you care about compatibility with old versions, you may want to alias it to point to `packages.default`.

 [flakes-introduction]: https://xeiaso.net/blog/nix-flakes-1-2022-02-21